psychemedia/storytelling-notes/farmer_and_boggart.md

 The Manner of it was as follows.
 The Devil came to the Labourer's Door, knocked and called out : "So ho Villain, ho Villain; now for a fine Clawing-match."

-Then as he came into the House briskly and quite resolute, he did

-1 Fr. esraflade—egratignure in several patois (M.)

-CHAP.
-XLVII PANTAGRUEL 197

-not find the Labourer there, but spied his Wife lying on the Ground weeping and wailing.
+Then as he came into the House briskly and quite resolute, he did not find the Labourer there, but spied his Wife lying on the Ground weeping and wailing.

 "What's this?" asked the Devil.
 "Where is he?
 What is he doing?"

 "Ha!" said the old Woman, "where is he, the Wretch, the Butcher, the Murderer?
-He has done for me.2 I am undone, I am dying of the Hurt he has done me."
+He has done for me. `[Fr. affolé Cf. i.
+33, iv.
+16.]` I am undone, I am dying of the Hurt he has done me."

 "How?" said the Devil; "what is the Matter?
 I will very soon regale him for you."

 "Ha!" said the old Woman, "he told me, the Butcher, the Tyrant, the Devil-tearer that he is, that he had an Appointment to-day for a Scratching-match with you; and just to try his Nails he only scratched me with his little Finger here, between the Legs, and he has quite undone me.
 I am undone; I shall never be cured; only look.
 Besides, he is gone to the Blacksmith's to have his Pounces sharpened and pointed.
 You are undone, Mr. Devil, my Friend.
-Save yourself; he will be here directly.3 Take yourself off, I beseech you."
+Save yourself; he will be here directly. `[Fr. il n'arrestera point, a provincialism. iv 51 n.
+13.]` Take yourself off, I beseech you."

-With this she uncovered herself up to the Chin, after the manner in which the a Persian Women formerly presented themselves before their » Piut. de virt.
-Children, as they fled from Battle, and shewed him her What's-its-name.
+With this she uncovered herself up to the Chin, after the manner in which the `[Plut. de virt.
+Mul.
+246B.]` Persian Women formerly presented themselves before their Children, as they fled from Battle, and shewed him her What's-its-name.

-The Devil, seeing the enormous Solution of Continuity in all its Dimensions, cried out: "Mahoun, Demiourgon,4 Megaera, Alecto, Persephone, he won't find me here; I am off double quick.
-Sela !
-5 I give up the Field to him."
+The Devil, seeing the enormous Solution of Continuity in all its Dimensions, cried out: "Mahoun, Demiourgon, `[Demiourgon. iii.
+22 fin.
+Demiourgos is the maker of the world in Plato's Timaeus.
+Here at should be Demogorgon.]` Megaera, Alecto, Persephone, he won't find me here; I am off double quick.
+Sela ! `[The reading Sela has been adopted instead of Cela, which gives no sense, and is differently punctuated in the editions.
+Sela, verily, certainly, so be it, is the Hebrew word found in some of the Psalms and used at the end of the last chapter of this Book.]` I give up the Field to him."

 Having heard the Catastrophe and End of the Story, we retired on board our Ship and made no further Stay there.

-Pantagruel gave to the Box for the Building of the Church eighteen thousand gold Royals,6 in consideration of the Poverty of the People and the Distress of the Place.
+Pantagruel gave to the Box for the Building of the Church eighteen thousand gold Royals, `[Royals (iii.

-2 Fr. affolL Cf. i.
-33, iv.
-16. is differently punctuated in the editions.

-3Fr. ilriarrestera point, a provincial- Sela> verily' certainly, so be it, is the

-ism. iv 5 1 n n Hebrew word found in some of the

-Psalms and used at the end of the last « Demiourgon. iii.
-22 fin.
-Demiourgos chapter of thig Book>

-is the maker of the world in Plato's • ^^ft (Ui.
 2, iv.
-N. Prol.), gold coins 7\mae*s.
-Here at should be Demogorgon. minted in I2QO> in the rdgn of phmppe.

-5 The reading Sela has been adopted le-Bel.
-The grand royal was worth 12 instead of Cela, which gives no sense, and francs, the petit royal 6 francs
+N. Prol.), gold coins  minted in 1290, in the reign of Philippe-le-Bel.
+The grand royal was worth 12  francs, the petit royal 6 francs.]` in consideration of the Poverty of the People and the Distress of the Place.